WebAssembly/design/AstSemantics.md

 ## Literals

-These opcodes have an immediate operand of their associated type which is copied into their result value.
+These opcodes have an immediate operand of their associated type which is produced as their result value.
 All possible values of all types are supported (including NaN values of all possible bit patterns).

   * `i32.literal`: produce the value of an i32 immediate